adfinis/adsy-trainings/terraform-workshop/9102_best_practices/modul_best_practices_9102.md

 `terraform validate` validates the syntax of terraform files.

 ## Styling
 `terraform fmt` rewrites files in correct style and format.
+Configure your editor to do it automatically on save!

 ## Testing
 Terraform provides [unit](https://www.terraform.io/docs/extend/testing/unit-testing.html) and [acceptance](https://www.terraform.io/docs/extend/testing/acceptance-tests/index.html) tests for providers in Go.
 To test your infrastructure you have to rely on third-party software: